 Is It Safe to Travel to Belarus in 2026?

 Belarus is currently rated Level 4Do Not Travel by the U.S. Department of State.
-Do not travel to Belarus for any reason due to unrest and other risks.
+Do not travel to Belarus due to the risk of harassment by Belarusian security officials and the arbitrary enforcement of local laws.
 The U.S. government has extremely limited ability to help detained U.S. citizens, and you may not receive consular access.

 Key concerns cited in the advisory: